Do all platform VMs have to be on the same L2/L3 segment?

 How to estimate the bandwidth between the cluster collector VM on a region and the platform VM cluster on another region?

 In some large deployments, we have seen this number ranging from 1 mbps to 20 mbps.
 There is much of deduplication or compression that happens in collector VM before data is sent to platform VM.

 How much network traffic will be between cluster node?

 Traffic usually depends on size of cluster & type of datacenter environment.

 What is the maximum admissible latency between nodes in a cluster?

 The platform nodes have to be co-located in the same site.
 In such cases, the latency is minimal.
 If the platform nodes are hosted on vSAN stretch clusters (two data centers), the vSAN clusters within or across the clusters ensure certain IO performance like local storage.
 The applications running on data centers such as vRealize Network Insight work fine.
 You can host different nodes of a platform cluster on different underlying datastores.
 But you need to ensure that all the platform VMs in a cluster are co-located within the same site.

-What should be size of proxy/platform VM?
+What should be size of collector/platform VM?